elephantscale/es-training-new/machine-learning/generic/Regressions-Linear.md

 ---
 ## Preparing Data For Linear Regressions

- *  **Remove Collinearity**:
+ *  **Remove Collinearity:**

-    Linear regression will over-fit your data when you have highly correlated input variables
+    - Linear regression will over-fit your data when you have highly correlated input variables

- *  **Gaussian Distributions**
+ *  **Gaussian Distributions:**

-    Linear regression will make more reliable predictions if your input and output variables have a Gaussian distribution.
+    - Linear regression will make more reliable predictions if your input and output variables have a Gaussian distribution.
 Transform data (e.g. logarithmic) make their distribution more Gaussian looking for better results

 Notes: